Patanjali’s Yoga Sutras / Pada 2, Sutra 46

 - Avoid this asana unless instructed any modifications by professionals if you have any of the below or feel uncomfortable any time during your practice.

-- Recent surgery or injury in the legs, back, shoulders, neck.
+- Recent surgery or injury in the legs, knees, ankles, feet, hips, or shoulders.